junecha/Blok_tech/README.md

 # READ ME

 ## What am I looking at?
-A dating application for the project Tech I am following.
-The application is build in Node and the server is written with Express.
-Also the database that I am using is MongoDB.
+This is a dating application for the project Tech I am following.
+The application is build in Node and the server is written with Express with an template engine 'Ejs'.
+The database that I am using with the application is MongoDB.

 ## Wiki

 Check my wiki for all the documentation.
 (FYI wiki is written in Dutch)